gsaygili/GSTD/README.md

 # SDGT
-Generating Synthetic Data for Tabular datasets and using it for training XGBoost classifier.
+Generating Synthetic Tabular Data (GSTD) and using it for training XGBoost classifier.

 Important Note: This code is under MIT License: